Those of you who have been to my live workshops have heard this story before:

 Let me ask you: How often are you in the present moment?

 Many of you are familiar with mindfulness meditation and mindfulness stress reduction (MBSR).
 Developed by Jon Kabat-Zinn over thirty years ago, MBSR is a holistic mind-body approach that emphasises the importance of practicing daily sitting meditation where we simply sit, focus on our breathing and stay in the present moment.
-I wrote a full-length article about MBSR and its effectiveness in helping us manage compassion fatigue in 2009.
-Click here to read it.
 If you are not familiar with mindfulness, I encourage you to take a few minutes to view Kabat-Zinn’s Youtube videos on the topic.
 To find them, simply enter “Stress Reduction Kabat-Zinn” in the Youtube search engine.
 You will see videos entitled “Stress reduction one of 6” and so on.

 Sitting and doing nothing other than focusing on our breathing is incredibly difficult at first: many people talk about being distracted by thousands of fleeting thoughts, ambient noises and sometimes boredom.
 This is completely normal.
 Jon Kabat-Zinn encourages us to simply refocus on our breath, and gently redirect our minds to the task at hand, without beating ourselves up about the distractions.
 The goal of mindfulness is not to reach a state where our mind is empty, the goal is simply to be here, right now, in the present moment, and, as Kabat-Zinn says, if you need to bring your mind back a thousand times, then bring it back a thousand times.